-Mardi Gras Massacre is a 1978 American horror feature film written, produced and directed by Jack Weis (Crypt of Dark Secrets).
+Mardi Gras Massacre is a 1978 American horror film written, produced and directed by Jack Weis (Crypt of Dark Secrets).
 The movie stars Curt Dawson, Gwen Arment, William Metzo and Laura Misch Owens.
-It is an unofficial semi-remake of Herschell Gordon Lewis’ trailblazing gore film Blood Feast (1963).
+It is an unofficial semi-remake of Herschell Gordon Lewis’ trailblazing splatter movie Blood Feast (1963).

 Okay, stop!
 I just realized that I’m basically rewriting my earlier review of Mardi Gras for the Devil.
 Despite the fact that there’s a 15-year age difference between the two films, both Mardi Gras Massacre and Mardi Gras for the Devil have the same basic plot.
 A psycho wanders around New Orleans and commits occult-themed murders while an intense cop tries to stop him.
 Eventually, the cop’s lover is targeted by the killer…